poupouxios/drupal-vagrant/README.md

 6. After that, it will ask you to enter your sudo password.
 This is because it will try to setup the NFS.
 7. Now sit back, grab a coffee or tea and watch the magic of Vagrant and ansible setting up a Virtual Machine and setup everything to have a fresh Drupal site to play.
 8. If everything goes fine, and the ansible script finishes successfully, you should be able to access the Drupal site via `http://192.168.50.130`.
+9. You should be able also to access [Mailcatcher](http://mailcatcher.me/) through `http://192.168.50.130:1080`

+## Structure of the folders

+The scripts will create the below structured folders:
+  * `core_structure` folder:  This will have all the Drupal core files downloaded from github
+  * `db` folder: This will be an empty folder.
+This folder will be used to put your MySql dump files in order to load them next time you want to provision your VM and you don't want to setup a fresh Drupal instance
+  * `public` folder: This is where your Drupal code will live.
+This folder has 2 subfolders inside:
+    * `current` folder: This folder is the one used outside of the VM to put your code.
+If you open it you will see a lot of files and folders symlinked from the `core_structure` folder except the sites folders on Drupal 7 where is being created.
+For Drupal 7 put your code inside the `public/current/sites` folder and for Drupal 8 put your code inside the `public/current` folder.
+    * `vagrant` folder: In this folder, don't add any other files.
+Its purpose is for the VM to be able to access the Drupal core files from `core_structure` folder and the `sites` folder from `public/current`.
+Any changes you add inside the `public/current/sites` folder, they will automatically appears inside the `vagrant/sites` folder.

 ## Configure the scripts and setup your own project

 ### 1. Configuration variables

 In order to create your own project, there are some configuration variables that can be set.
-These variables exist insibe the `playbook.ynl` file and are:
+These variables exist insibe the `playbook.yml` file and are:
   * `root_user`: This is the root username that will be used to set the Drupal admin username and set the MySql username
   * `database_name`: The variable describes its purpose.
 It sets up the database name
   * `host_filename`: This is the name of the host file.
 In our case the actual file name is sampletest_host, so the variable will be sampletest.